$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 The nails can become too long if the caps remain in place for a lengthy period.

-If it still cannot be removed try trimming the tip of the nail and the gel cap and then removing the cap.
+If the cat nail cap still cannot be removed, try trimming the tip of the nail and the gel cap and then removing the cap.
 Once again if it doesn’t remove it may come off of its own accord in the next couple of days.

 You can also trim carefully down the side of the cap and then peel the cap away.